rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 <CTRL+D>
 ```

-If we wanted to be able to specify both arguments on the same line, we would have to use the `-n 1` option:
+To specify both arguments on the same line, use the `-n 1` option:

 ```
 $ xargs -n 1 find /var/log -name